Our most popular get-to-know-you questions for work, based on four years of data.

 #4: If you could pick up a new skill in an instant what would it be?

 With this question, you’ll learn how your coworkers want to grow or what they aspire to do.
 For instance, you might learn that a coworker would love to be able to pick up Italian instantly, or that your boss has always wanted to get good at woodworking.

 Understanding who someone looks up to reveals a significant amount about a person’s influences, preferences, and outlook on life.
 This is a great question to ask to help get a sense of what and who a person values.

 #6: Seen any good movies lately you’d recommend?

 Perhaps you’ve asked this question before — but don’t overlook it.
 Movies are a great shared conversation topic.
-It never fails to be one that people like to answer and like to see other people’s answer to.
-Often times, people will end up going to see them movies that are recommended and talking about it over lunch, etc.
+It never fails to be one that people like to answer and like to see other people’s answers too.
+Often times, people will end up going to see the movies that are recommended and talking about it over lunch, etc.

 #7: Got any favorite quotes?